JAZZ AT THE 100 CLUB

 BRINGING HISTORY TO LIFE

-We are celebrating the work and role of the 100 Club in jazz history by bringing it to life here at The Jazz Centre UK, in Southend.
+The Jazz Centre UK celebrates the work and role of the 100 Club in jazz history.
 We want to share its unique legacy and importance with a whole new generation of jazz musicians and audiences.
-This large project is funded by our second Heritage Lottery Grant of £94,800 and runs from July 2019 and February 2021.
+This large project is funded by our second National Lottery Heritage Grant of £94,800 and started July 2019.
 Scroll down to see the expansive headings of our great project.

 DIGBY FAIRWEATHER SAYS: